aragon/osx/packages/contracts/docs/core/01-how-it-works/01-core/index.md

 </div>

-The underlying smart contracts constitute **the core contracts** of the aragonOSx DAO framework.
+The underlying smart contracts constitute **the core contracts** of the aragonOS DAO framework.

 In the upcoming sections you will learn about each of them in more depth.